Hot Fuzz

-Hot Fuzz is a 2007 buddy cop action comedy film directed by Edgar Wright, who co-wrote the film with Simon Pegg.
-Pegg stars as Nicholas Angel, an elite London police officer, whose proficiency makes the rest of his team look bad, causing him to be re-assigned to a West Country village where a series of gruesome deaths takes place.
-Nick Frost stars alongside him as Police Constable Danny Butterman, Angel's partner.
+Hot Fuzz is a 2007 British action comedy film directed by Edgar Wright and written by Wright and Simon Pegg.
+Pegg stars as Nicholas Angel, an elite police officer who is reassigned to a West Country village and investigates a series of gruesome deaths.
+Nick Frost co-stars as Police Constable Danny Butterman, Angel's partner.

-Hot Fuzz is the second and most commercially successful film in the Three Flavours Cornetto trilogy, succeeding Shaun of the Dead and followed by The World's End.
+Hot Fuzz is the second and most commercially successful film in the Three Flavours Cornetto trilogy, following Shaun of the Dead and followed by The World's End.
 Over 100 action films were used as inspiration for the script.
 Principal photography took place in Wells, Somerset, for eleven weeks and ten artists worked on VFX, which involved explosions, gory gunfire scenes and a flip book.

-Released on 16 February 2007 in the United Kingdom and 20 April in the United States, Hot Fuzz received acclaim from critics and grossed US$80 million worldwide on a budget of $12–16 million.
+Hot Fuzz premiered on 13 February 2007 in the United Kingdom.
+It received acclaim and grossed US$80 million worldwide on a budget of $12–16 million.
 In 2020, Empire named it the 67th-greatest film of the 21st century.

 Plot

-Nicholas Angel, a recently promoted Metropolitan Police Sergeant, is reassigned to the rural town of Sandford, Gloucestershire, for being too exceptional despite him wanting to continue with London Metropolitan Police Service.
-Angel arrests Danny Butterman for drunk driving, but later discovers that he is the son of Inspector Frank Butterman, and a police officer himself.
-Angel is frustrated by the village's mundanity, his and Frank's incompetent colleagues, and the Neighbourhood Watch Alliance (NWA)'s prioritisation of low crime statistics over law enforcement.
-Angel and Danny stop the two lead actors of a local production of Romeo and Juliet for speeding.
-A cloaked figure later murders the actors with an axe, and stages their deaths as a car crash; only Angel suspects foul play.
+Nicholas Angel, a recently promoted Metropolitan Police Sergeant, is reassigned to the rural town of Sandford, Gloucestershire for being too exceptional, despite his desire to continue in London.
+On his first night in town, Angel arrests Danny Butterman for drunk driving, but discovers the next morning that he is the son of Inspector Frank Butterman, and a police officer himself.
+Angel is frustrated by the village's mundanity, his and Frank's incompetent colleagues, and the Neighbourhood Watch Alliance (NWA)'s focus on low crime statistics over law enforcement.
+Angel and Danny stop Martin Blower and Eve Draper, the two lead actors of a local amateur production of Romeo and Juliet, for speeding.
+A cloaked figure later decapitates them with an axe, staging their deaths as a car crash; only Angel suspects foul play, but Danny begins to follow Angel's lead and take crime more seriously.

-Angel and Danny later confiscate an illegal weapons stash, including an old sea mine.
-Angel warms to Danny, and together they binge-watch action films at Danny's house.
-That night, a cloaked figure attacks wealthy land developer George Merchant in his home, and kills him in a gas explosion.
-Angel suspects that the deaths are connected to a recent property deal.

-Tim Messenger, a local journalist, approaches Angel at the village fête, claiming to have information.
-However, a cloaked figure kills Messenger by dislodging masonry from the church's tower.
+After confiscating an illegal weapons stash, including an old sea mine, from farmer Arthur Webley, Angel and Danny slowly bond while they binge-watch action-film DVDs at Danny's house.
+That night, a cloaked figure attacks wealthy land developer George Merchant in his home, and murders him via gas explosion.
+Angel suspects that the deaths are linked to a recent property deal.
+Tim Messenger, a local journalist for the Sandford Citizen newspaper, approaches Angel at the village fête, claiming to have information, but is murdered when a cloaked figure dislodges a piece of masonry from the church's tower.
 Angel learns from Leslie Tiller, the village florist, about her plans to sell her land to Merchant's business partners.
-While Angel is retrieving his notebook, a cloaked figure murders Leslie with her garden shears and escapes.
-Angel suspects supermarket manager Simon Skinner, as the property deal would have built a rival supermarket, but Skinner has an alibi.
+While Angel is retrieving his notebook from his police car, a cloaked figure murders Leslie with her garden shears and escapes.
+Angel suspects Simon Skinner, manager of the Somerfield supermarket, as the property deal would have built a rival, but Skinner provides an alibi.